haunt98/hcmus-master-notes/README.md

 - Expected return:
   - Consider choice of policy and any reward measure.
   - Select a policy which maximizes expected return.
-- Value of a state is total amout reward an agents **hope** to accumulate in the future.
+- Value of a state is total amount reward the agent **hope** to accumulate in the future.
   - Value function may find most suitable solution for specific contexts that have trade-off.
   - We care about value than reward, of course determine value is harder than